datquocnguyen/jPTDP/README.md

 ### Train a joint model

 Suppose that `SOURCE_DIR` is simply used to denote the source code directory.
-Similar to files `train.conllu` and `dev.conllu` in folder `SOURCE_DIR/sample` or treebanks in the [Universal Dependencies project](http://universaldependencies.org/), the training (and development) data is formatted following 10-column data format.
-See details at [http://universaldependencies.org/format.html](http://universaldependencies.org/format.html).
+Similar to files `train.conllu` and `dev.conllu` in folder `SOURCE_DIR/sample` or treebanks in the [Universal Dependencies (UD) project](http://universaldependencies.org/), the training and development files are formatted following 10-column data format.
 For training, jPTDP will only use information from columns 1 (ID), 2 (FORM), 4 (Coarse-grained POS tags---UPOSTAG), 7 (HEAD) and 8 (DEPREL).

 If you would like to use the fine-grained language-specific POS tags in the 5th column instead of the coarse-grained POS tags in the 4th column, you should use `swapper.py` in folder `SOURCE_DIR/utils` to swap contents in the 4th and 5th columns: